x4d3/maestrano-dotnet/README.md

       => sloEnabled
       Enable/Disable single logout.
 When troubleshooting authentication issues you might want to disable SLO temporarily.
-      If set to false then Maestrano.Sso.Session#IsValid - which should be used in a controller action filter to check user session - always return true
+      If set to false then MnoHelper.With(preset).Sso.Session#IsValid - which should be used in a controller action filter to check user session - always return true

       => idm